 It is now necessary to refit the operating arm front section to the rear section (reverse of procedure described above), when this is completed, move the control lever fully downwards and check that the left hand micro-switch operates the igniter and that the control valve spindle is fully depressed.
 Move the control lever upwards to the "off" position and check that the right hand (cut-off) micro-switch operates.
 Check that the control lever operates smoothly and safely.
-Refit the coals / pebbles as shown in section 3, refit the fender / ashpan cover and trim.
+Refit the coals as shown in section 3, refit the fascia / ashpan cover.